Covered

 14

-What This Framework Does Not Resolve
+What This Book Does Not Solve

 Named unresolved problems.
 Structured handoffs to successor work.
+What would need to exist for each gap to close.

 15